Last updated on March 5, 2023 by Wandering our World

 Both islands have colorful cultures, but as a bigger nation with a varied population, Jamaica has a lot more to offer in terms of cultural experiences and excursions.

 As an overseas territory of the UK, expect British influences.
-However American culture, as well as Native American and African influences have all left their mark on this fascinating little island.
+However American culture, as well as African influences, have all left their mark on this fascinating little island.